 Message from the Chair

 As a community of scholars, our faculty and students collaborate on research that makes a difference.
-We want our graduates to be able to do the kind of research that changes students' lives and transforms the way colleges and universities do their work.
-Part of being "salt and light" in the world is being excellent researchers who tackle the significant issues affecting the field of higher education.
+We want our graduates to be able to do the kind of research that changes students’ lives and transforms the way colleges and universities do their work.
+Part of being “salt and light” in the world is being excellent researchers who tackle the significant issues affecting the field of higher education.
 As scholar-practitioners, our faculty have significant experience not only as researchers but as leaders in colleges and universities.
 Our master’s and doctoral programs focus on preparing our graduates to be advocates for student success and learning, leading institutions to greater effectiveness in the process.

 Laurie Schreiner, Ph.D.